Floor & Decor (NYSE:FND) Price Target Raised to $135.00 at Telsey Advisory Group

-Floor & Decor (NYSE:FND) had its price objective hoisted by Telsey Advisory Group from $125.00 to $135.00 in a report issued on Wednesday morning, Price Targets.com reports.
+Floor & Decor (NYSE:FND) had its price target hoisted by Telsey Advisory Group from $125.00 to $135.00 in a research report released on Tuesday, Price Targets.com reports.
 Telsey Advisory Group currently has an outperform rating on the stock.

-Several other research analysts have also commented on FND.
-Citigroup lifted their price target on Floor & Decor from $107.00 to $136.00 in a research report on Tuesday.
-Piper Sandler raised shares of Floor & Decor from a neutral rating to an overweight rating and lifted their price target for the company from $80.00 to $124.00 in a research note on Thursday, February 25th.
-Zacks Investment Research downgraded shares of Floor & Decor from a buy rating to a hold rating in a research note on Monday, March 1st.
-Wells Fargo & Company boosted their price objective on shares of Floor & Decor from $120.00 to $130.00 and gave the stock an overweight rating in a research note on Tuesday.
-Finally, Jefferies Financial Group upped their price target on Floor & Decor from $111.00 to $118.00 and gave the stock a buy rating in a research report on Thursday, April 15th.
-Three analysts have rated the stock with a hold rating and twenty have given a buy rating to the stock.
-The company currently has an average rating of Buy and an average target price of $105.27.
+FND has been the topic of several other research reports.
+Zacks Investment Research downgraded shares of Floor & Decor from a buy rating to a hold rating in a report on Monday, March 1st.
+The Goldman Sachs Group boosted their target price on shares of Floor & Decor from $118.00 to $133.00 and gave the stock a buy rating in a report on Friday, May 7th.
+Citigroup boosted their target price on shares of Floor & Decor from $107.00 to $136.00 in a report on Tuesday, May 4th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price objective on shares of Floor & Decor from $107.00 to $136.00 and gave the company a buy rating in a research report on Monday.
+Finally, Barclays upped their price target on shares of Floor & Decor from $110.00 to $125.00 and gave the stock an overweight rating in a report on Friday, May 7th.
+Three investment analysts have rated the stock with a hold rating and twenty have issued a buy rating to the company.
+The company has an average rating of Buy and an average price target of $105.95.

-In related news, Director George Vincent West sold 100,000 shares of the company’s stock in a transaction dated Monday, April 5th.
+In related news, Director George Vincent West sold 100,000 shares of the firm’s stock in a transaction on Monday, April 5th.
 The shares were sold at an average price of $100.00, for a total transaction of $10,000,000.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Thomas V. Taylor sold 50,000 shares of the company’s stock in a transaction dated Monday, March 1st.
-The stock was sold at an average price of $96.00, for a total transaction of $4,800,000.00.
-Following the transaction, the chief executive officer now owns 244,736 shares of the company’s stock, valued at approximately $23,494,656.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, CEO Thomas V. Taylor sold 50,000 shares of the firm’s stock in a transaction on Monday, March 1st.
+The shares were sold at an average price of $96.00, for a total transaction of $4,800,000.00.
+Following the sale, the chief executive officer now owns 244,736 shares in the company, valued at approximately $23,494,656.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 412,871 shares of company stock valued at $42,192,935.
-Insiders own 5.20% of the company’s stock.
+Insiders sold 412,871 shares of company stock worth $42,192,935 in the last quarter.
+Company insiders own 5.20% of the company’s stock.

 Floor & Decor Holdings, Inc operates as a multi-channel specialty retailer of hard surface flooring and related accessories.
 The company's stores offer tile, wood, laminate, vinyl, and natural stone flooring products, as well as decorative and installation accessories.
 It serves professional installers, commercial businesses, and do it yourself customers.